-The Phase I/Developmental Therapeutics Program at the Rutgers Cancer Institute of New Jersey is a multidisciplinary scientific group designed to develop new methods for the treatment of cancer.
-The Program includes a team of medical oncologists, nurses, research scientists, data coordinators, and social workers who have extensive experience in providing novel therapeutic strategies.
-The Program conducts clinical trials of novel targeted therapy approaches, including genomics-directed protocols, and novel immuno-oncology approaches, as well as first in human trials of novel compounds.
+The Phase I/Developmental Therapeutics Program at the Rutgers Cancer Institute of New Jersey is a multidisciplinary scientific group designed to develop new therapies for the treatment of cancer.
+The Program includes a team of medical oncologists, surgical oncologists, advanced practice providers, research nurses, research scientists, data coordinators, and social workers who have extensive experience in providing novel therapeutic strategies.
+The Program conducts clinical trials of novel drugs, including cytotoxic chemotherapy drugs, targeted therapeutic approaches, molecularly driven agents, and novel immuno-oncology approaches.
+The clinical trials include first in human trials of novel drugs as well as novel combination approaches.
+These may also include combinations of drugs with radiation or surgery.
 Clinical trial offerings are diverse and include partnerships with academia, industry, and government.

-As New Jersey's only NCI-designated Comprehensive Cancer Center, patients and physicians at Rutgers Cancer Institute have access to the newest and most promising cancer treatments supported by the National Cancer Institute, pharmaceutical companies and Rutgers Cancer Institute.
-Patients may have received prior therapies or even occasionally, are referred for treatment prior to starting a Phase I treatment option.
+As New Jersey's only NCI-designated Comprehensive Cancer Center, patients and physicians at Rutgers Cancer Institute and across RWJBarnabas Health have access to the newest and most promising cancer treatments supported by the National Cancer Institute, pharmaceutical companies and Rutgers Cancer Institute.
+While patients typically have received prior therapies, it is not uncommon for some patients to avail of these approaches as their initial therapeutic approach, such as in the case of a novel molecularly targeted drug that targets a mutation that the patient’s tumor exhibits.
 The Phase I team meets weekly to discuss current and pending clinical trials, and reviews the progress of all patients on Phase I clinical trials.

 What is a Phase I Clinical Trial?